launchableinc/cli/docs/resources/integrations/jest.md

 export JEST_JUNIT_SUITE_NAME="{filepath}"
 ```

 Or add the below lines to your `package.json`.
-The detail is [jest-junit](https://www.npmjs.com/package/jest-junit)
+The detail is the [jest-junit](https://www.npmjs.com/package/jest-junit) section:

 ```json
 // package.json